Amelia Laskey: Bird behavior studies

 Laskey's initial investigations began with the migratory behavior of chimney swifts, cowbirds, and mockingbirds, species that are common in her locale.
 For this purpose, she obtained a bird banding license from the United States Fish and Wildlife Service.
 Laskey then commenced systematic investigations of bird behavior and migration.
 She continued to use bird-banding methods for the duration of her scientific career.

 Among her early investigations, Laskey discovered that chimney swifts wintered in Peru.
 She determined early in her investigations that, while field sparrows are year-round residents of Tennessee, the winter population is different than the summer population of field sparrows.
-Laskey also studied bluebird nesting behavior and was the first to identify a Gambel's sparrow, a rare species in Tennessee.
+Laskey also studied bluebird nesting behavior and was the first to identify a Gambel's sparrow, a rare subspecies in Tennessee.
 Other rare species in Tennessee she observed were the Bicknell's thrush, the tree sparrow, and the Harris' sparrow.

 She was particularly noted for her study of mockingbird behavior; Laskey investigated the species' song development, mating behavior, number of mates, their egg clutch sizes, and territorial defense.
 She also discovered that brown-headed cowbirds were monogamous.

 One of Laskey's scientific methods was direct and prolonged observation of the behavior of specific individuals of a bird species.
 In this regard, Laskey kept a mockingbird named Honey child at her home for 15 years.
 Her study of this captive bird complemented her systematic studies of mockingbird behaviour, including song acquisition by mockingbirds.

 Other birds that Laskey rehabilitated included a crippled red-tailed hawk which lived with her for another ten years and an albino great horned owl that she boarded for 22 years.
 She began bird banding in 1931 and became a very careful and prolific bander.
+Among her young pupils was the future ethologist John B. Calhoun.
+His approach to scientific research was shaped by Laskey's guidance, as evidenced by the precision monitoring technologies he would later use to study rodent inhabitants.
 She also contributed to Lowery and Newman's study of nocturnal bird migration through the observation of flocks of birds as their silhouettes crossed the disc of the moon.

 Bird rescue

 Beginning in 1948, Laskey became aware that many birds were dying for then unknown reasons at the Nashville Airport and at other airports.
-In her investigation of the airport bird fatalities, she discovered that birds were disoriented by a type of light used in ceilometers for cloud detection, especially during migratory periods.
-Laskey found that the bird fatalities could be avoided by use of suitably filtered light.
-United States government aviation authorities mandated use of such filters, thereby solving the problem of bird fatalities caused by ceilometer usage.
+In her investigation into the fatalities, she found that birds were disoriented by a type of light used in ceilometers for cloud detection, especially during migration periods.
+She discovered that the fatalities could be avoided by use of suitably filtered light, and that U.S. aviation policy already mandated the use of such filters.
+Once the mandate was implemented, the problem of bird deaths from ceilometer usage was resolved.
 Laskey was also a pioneer researcher of migratory bird casualties at television towers.